Aaron-24DucAnh24/Petopia-Backend/README.md

 3. Docker

-4. Tensorflow

 ### Run

 1. Install Docker, Docker-compose on Linux, MacOS or WSL on Windows

-2. Setup database and cache servers for the first time
+2. Setup database, cache and file storage for the first time

 ```bash
 docker-compose up
 ```

-> Database and cache are running now.
+> Database, cache and file storage are running now.
 To start those servers later, run

 ```bash
 docker-compose start